tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <visual {% include citation for=page.cite.plagiarized.aretheygay_merlin %}>
 {% assign atg = page.cite.plagiarized.aretheygay_merlin.color %}

-Most of the clips of the show below James lifts from Alexander Avila's *Are They Gay?* video.
+Most of the clips of the show below James lifted from Alexander Avila's *Are They Gay?* video.

 </visual>
 <visual class="color-none">
 {% include header for=tustin %}

-Clips marked in gray I cannot find in the above video, and so therefore must be from some compilation video on YouTube, as they include emphasis zooms and thought-text.
+Clips marked in gray I cannot find in the above video, and so therefore must be from some compilation video on YouTube, as they include emphasis zooms and overlaid text to indicate comedic thoughts.

 </visual>
 <visual-line></visual-line>